These roasted pumpkin seeds are seasoned with olive oil, smoked paprika, garlic, and cayenne. They are easy to make and incredibly delicious!

 Instructions

-You start by removing the seeds from the pumpkin, rinsing, and drying them on a clean towel.
+Remove the seeds from the pumpkin, rinse, and dry them on a clean towel.

-Spread the seasoned seeds on a parchment-lined, rimmed baking sheet.
-Bake them until golden, for about 15 minutes in a 350°F oven.
-Stir them midway through baking to ensure they roast evenly.
+Bake the coated seeds until golden, for about 15 minutes in a 350°F oven.
+Stir them midway through baking.

 Picking the seeds, rinsing, and drying them is an extra effort.
 But it's well worth it once the tasty seeds are seasoned and roasted.